robertptran34/Hotel-Data-SQL-PowerBI-Dashboard/README.md

 ## 1. Overall Project Objectives
 - Create a Power BI Dashboard sourced from a SQL database that has imported hotel revenue data downloaded from absentdata.com that will answer sample stakeholder questions:
   1. Is hotel revenue growing by the year?
-  2. Should parkingh lot size be increased?
+  2. Should parking lot size be increased?
   3. What trends can be seen in the data?

 ## 2. Description of Data